koajs/generic-session/README.md

 * Setting `this.session = null;` will destroy this session.
 * Altering `this.session.cookie` changes the cookie options of this user.
 Also you can use the cookie options in session the store.
 Use for example `cookie.maxage` as the session store's ttl.
 * Calling `this.regenerateSession` will destroy any existing session and generate a new, empty one in its place.
 The new session will have a different ID.
+* Setting `this.sessionSave = true` will force saving the session regardless of any other options or conditions.
+* Setting `this.sessionSave = false` will prevent saving the session regardless of any other options or conditions.

 ### Options